scribeocr/scribeocr-docs/tables_walkthrough.md

 ![data_table_7.png]({{ site.baseurl }}/img/data_table_7.png)

-As a general practice, it is prudent to always download a `.hocr` file in addition the file format you ultimately want.
-HOCR is the only format that allows for restoring an editing session later, so allows for fixing any mistakes you may notice in the future.
+As a general practice, it is prudent to always download a `.scribe` file in addition to the file format you ultimately want.
+While several output formats can be re-imported, `.scribe` is the only format that allows for restoring an editing session later without losing any data, so allows for fixing any mistakes you may notice in the future.  `.scribe` files only contain the text layer, so they must imported alongside the original image/PDF files to fully restore an editing session.

 # Common Special Cases